 Happy MLB Opening Day!
 Whether you are a baseball fan or not, the beginning of baseball season is something worth celebrating.
 It’s a real indicator that spring is officially here, and the warm days of summer are just around the corner.
 Coors Field is the host of our MLB team, the Colorado Rockies.
 It’s also the home of the Blue Moon Brewery, located in a corner of the stadium known as The Sandlot.
 It’s a great place to grab a beer without missing the action of the game.

 Blue Moon Brewing Co. is a part of Tenth and Blake Beer Co, the craft and import division of MillerCoors.
 The brewery is located within Coors Field, right at the corner of 22nd and Blake Street.
 Blue Moon, a Belgian-style wheat ale, was invented here in 1995 by brewer Keith Villa.
 They still brew Blue Moon on premises, as well as Blue Moon White IPA and many other seasonal and limited-release brews.

 During Colorado Rockies home games the brewery is open to Rockies ticket holders 90-minutes prior to the game.
-During off-season, or when the Rockies are on the road, the brewery is open to the public between 2PM and 8PM, Tuesday through Saturday.
+During the off-season, or when the Rockies are on the road, the brewery is open to the public between 2 PM and 8 PM, Tuesday through Saturday.

 There were lots of seating options both inside the brewery and outside, in the Coors Field concourse.
-There were even seats just outside of the stadium on the patio, if you want to soak up some sun.
+There were even seats just outside of the stadium on the patio if you want to soak up some sun.
 Inside The Sandlot the brick walls are adorned with Blue Moon artwork, dozens of GABF medals, and plenty of beer and baseball memorabilia.
 You can peek through the windows into the small brewery, or keep tabs on the game from one of their TVs, lest you get all caught up in the brewery and forget there is a sporting event going on.

 This year is the 20th anniversary of Coors Field, and the 20th anniversary of Blue Moon, which was created during that first year at the stadium brewery.
 They are planting fresh hops in Coors Field, back behind the outfield where they have the home run fountains.
 Who knows, maybe these fresh hops will find their way into a special anniversary brew?
 We’ll have to wait and see how the Blue Moon Brewing staff put these fresh hops to use.

-If you ever make a trip to Coors Field you should stop by the SandLot to check out what’s brewing at Blue Moon Brewing Co.
+If you ever make a trip to Coors Field you should stop by the Sandlot to check out what’s brewing at Blue Moon Brewing Co.
 Information on the brewery and what’s currently on tap can be found by calling 303-312-2553.